tdadah/MMM-SingleStockCurrency/README.md

 # MMM-SingleStockCurrency
-A MagicMirror Module for displaying a single stock or currency
+A MagicMirror Module for displaying a single stock or currency.
+This is a fork of [MMM-SingleStock](https://github.com/balassy/MMM-SingleStock).